Stormz99/Gameday_Notification_System_Using_Lambda_SNS_EventBridge/README.md

 # NBA Game Day Notifications / Sports Alerts System

 ## **Project Overview**
 This project is an alert system that sends real-time NBA game day score notifications to subscribed users via SMS/Email.
-It leverages **Amazon SNS**, **AWS Lambda and Python**, **Amazon EvenBridge** and **NBA APIs** to provide sports fans with up-to-date game information.
+It leverages **Amazon SNS**, **AWS Lambda and Python**, **Amazon EventBridge** and **NBA APIs** to provide sports fans with up-to-date game information.
 The project demonstrates cloud computing principles and efficient notification mechanisms.

 ---